peterhttps/cors-test/README.md

 # How to test

-In cors_test.js you can see a variable called **url**, only edit with url that you want and open index.html in browser and see the console.
+In cors_test.js you can see a variable **url**, only edit with url that you want and open index.html in browser and see the console.

 # Example
 in cors_test.js: